 AdWords, in particular, has become a real moneymaker for Google.
 Launched in the year 2000 with 350 advertisers, AdWords generated $80 billion in revenue in 2016 alone, a huge leap from figures that didn’t even go above the one million mark 15 years ago.

 Part of the reason for this is the consistent focus on the user experience that goes beyond AdWords to include any type of results displayed when doing a search.
-If you happen to an advertiser, your goal is to show up prominently on those results pages.
+If you happen to an advertiser, your goal is to show up prominently on those search pages.
 With AdWords, you’re bidding on keywords that will likely make this happen.

 Tapping into a Massive Customer Base